-Drush is a command-line shell for Drupal, and it enables you to perform many administrative and application maintenance tasks from the command line instead of having to use the Drupal administrative interface.
+Drush is a command-line shell for Drupal, and it enables you to perform many administrative and application maintenance tasks from the command line instead of Drupal's administrative interface.

 Unless you are using Live Development, Drush cannot write to the Acquia Cloud file system, so you cannot use it to manage your application's code, or install or update modules.
 To manage your code, use your version control system, Git.
 As an alternative, you can enable the Live Development feature.
 With Live Development enabled, you can log into your Acquia Cloud server and use Drush or other tools to write to the file system.
 You can use Live Development to modify only your Dev and Stage environments, not your Prod environment.
 For more information about Live Development, see Using Live development mode to change code on your server.
 A more powerful and flexible alternative is to develop locally and use Acquia Dev Desktop to sync your code between your local environment and Acquia Cloud.
 Acquia Dev Desktop provides full support for Drush.

 Best practices for application development — Develop locally!

 The fastest and easiest way to work with your application is to develop it on your local computer, rather than attempting to manage code or modules remotely on Acquia Cloud.
 You can change your application's code, use Drush locally to add or update modules, and then send the changes to Acquia Cloud using your selected source control method (Git) or using Acquia Dev Desktop.

 You can use Drush on Acquia Cloud to help you develop locally.
 For example, suppose you want to be able to locally access your development environment database.
 To be able to access the database locally, enable SSH, securely connect to Acquia Cloud, and then run the following Drush command: